-The issue with IOT is two-fold.
+The issue with IoT is two-fold.
 First, the prevailing philosophy in tech is to design around user-friendliness and having plenty of features.
-However, the saturation and complexity of these features makes designing an effective security architecture without vulnerabilities impossible.
-IOT is particularly at risk here, as the nature of these devices is to expose themselves to as many outside actors as possible (other sensors, other devices, other users) in the name of connectivity.
+However, the saturation and complexity of these features make designing an effective security architecture without vulnerabilities impossible.
+IoT is particularly at risk here, as the nature of these devices is to expose themselves to as many outside actors as possible (other sensors, other devices, other users) in the name of connectivity.

-Second, attackers employ a different mindset than most IOT developers and architects.
-A common approach is referred to as the “patch and pray” method – a developer will focus on building functionality, and using successful attacks on your system to identify specific flaws which can be fixed post-mortem).
+Second, attackers employ a different mindset than most IoT developers and architects.
+A common approach is referred to as the “patch and prays” method – a developer will focus on building functionality, and using successful attacks on your system to identify specific flaws which can be fixed post-mortem).
 Attackers, however, tend to take a more holistic view of a system, attacking any and all components and interfaces available.
-IOT provides them with exponentially more attack vectors.
+IoT provides them with exponentially more attack vectors.
 For a particularly relevant and recent example…

-Mirai is so effective because it capitalizes on the economy of scale surrounding IOT devices – manufacturers often don’t assign unique access credentials to each of the many device they create (e.g. the common “admin/admin” logins on many routers), but rather rely on the end user to implement their own security measures.
+Mirai is so effective because it capitalizes on the economy of scale surrounding IoT devices – manufacturers often don’t assign unique access credentials to each of the many devices they create (e.g. the common “admin/admin” logins on many routers), but rather rely on the end-user to implement their own security measures.
 Mirai operates by scanning the web (mainly via Telnet and SSH) for devices using these factory-default or hard-coded credentials, by which they are accessed and co-opted into the botnet.